Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineBasicMultiChannelPerlin.md

 To apply noise:

-1. Select your CmCamera in the [Scene](https://docs.unity3d.com/Manual/UsingTheSceneView.html) view or [Hierarchy](https://docs.unity3d.com/Manual/Hierarchy.html) window.
+1. Select your CinemachineCamera in the [Scene](https://docs.unity3d.com/Manual/UsingTheSceneView.html) view or [Hierarchy](https://docs.unity3d.com/Manual/Hierarchy.html) window.

 2. In the [Inspector](https://docs.unity3d.com/Manual/UsingTheInspector.html), use the  __Noise__ drop-down menu to choose __Basic Multi Channel Perlin__.
 This will add a noise behavior to the CmMCamera.